-These photo albums group together core waterbird families placed under the same and related Aves orders.
+These photo albums group together core waterbird families placed under the same and related Aves orders, see Taxonomy note below. see Taxonomy note below.
 Each primary gallery displays adult portraits of individual species and juvenile/immature birds when I’ve been able to photograph them.
-Additional galleries supplements the portrait galleries to features behaviour such as foraging, hunting, feeding and action including flight.
+Additional galleries supplement the portrait galleries to features behaviour such as foraging, hunting, feeding and action including flight.

 Bitterns and egrets are from the same family as herons.
 The habitat they occupy is the same as herons.
 Egrets are similar in size to herons, but bitterns are much smaller and more agile.

 Core Waterbird Photo Album Taxonomy

 Core Waterbirds is the third in a series of three waterbird photo albums.
 The simplified family tree illustrates the arrangement of high-level bird clades and orders relevant to the Core Waterbirds Albums.
 Hierarchy is a time-ordered evolutionary history, oldest first, based on the Taxonomy in Flux Checklist.
 The Core Waterbirds Album includes five from the Ramsar Convention list which includes families from fifteen Aves orders.